 In all cases these countries and cities desiring to make the breakthroughs are having to face daunting complex system challenges which require a strong vision, deep commitment, patient attention to detail and great mental flexibility (the greatest barrier of all) if they are to find the best way to proceed in each case.
 Most of these topics and approaches are being hotly contested in most parts of the world.
 They are literally battlegrounds of competing ideas.

 Nobody ever said that the move to sustainable transport and sustainable cities was going to be simple.
 Nor that good ideas sell themselves.
 In each case it is not enough to be right in terms of the basic principles.
 It is every bit as important to be able to communicate them and to convince the public, government and other key actors that these ideas and approaches are worth getting behind.

 How is it going?
-(Recent visitor map of World Streets of 21 Feb.
-2015)
+(Recent visitor map of World Streets readers of 21 Feb.
+2018)

 # # #

 13, rue Pasteur.
 Courbevoie 92400 France

 Bio: Founding editor of World Streets (1988), Eric Britton is an American political scientist, teacher, occasional consultant, and sustainability activist who has observed, learned, taught and worked on missions and advisory assignments on all continents.
 In the autumn of 2019, he committed his remaining life work to the challenges of aggressively countering climate change and specifically greenhouse gas emissions emanating from the mobility sector.
 He is not worried about running out of work.
 Further background and updates: @ericbritton | http://bit.ly/2Ti8LsX | #fekbritton | https://twitter.com/ericbritton | and | https://www.linkedin.com/in/ericbritton/ Contact: email@example.com) | +336 508 80787 (Also WhatApp) | Skype: newmobility.)